FREE Security Quote

 When you’re trying to find a security system to protect your home and family, there are lots of options, and it’s easy to get overwhelmed.
 Check out the home alarm systems FAQ below and get to the heart of what you need to know about home security.

-Some alarm system companies like ADT will try to sell you a hardwired home monitoring system, even though these systems are quickly becoming outdated.
-They require professional installation with wires through your walls, and they rely on a connection from the central in-home console to your landline phone.
+Some alarm system companies are based on a hardwired home monitoring system, even though these systems are quickly becoming outdated.
+They require wires through your walls, and they rely on a connection from the central in-home console to your landline phone.
 The biggest problem is that phone lines are outside and completely vulnerable; if the outside wires are cut or the console is ripped right out of the wall, your entire home security system goes down.

 Burglars know that these hard-wired home security alarm systems can be easily disarmed.
 All it takes is a pair of cheap wire cutters, and within seconds, they can have your whole security system dismantled.
 The worst part is that you won’t even know.